Dr Amanda Adams

 Key responsibilities

-Key responsibilities as a Post-Doctural Research Associate for the ELDAC Project:
+Key responsibilities as a Research Fellow for the ARIIA Project:

 • Prepare formal documentation and reporting of research - activities include ethics preparation, reporting of outcomes to project partners and commissioning funders and authoring research articles for publication within peer-reviewed journals.